maxadamski/ricecooker/README.md

 A descendant is matching iff it's pattern is a prefix of the pattern given.

-#### Run flags
+#### Run options

 Besides the pattern flag, `rice::run` accepts other flags:

-- `-a` adds all explicit modules, matching pattern, to the run list
+- `-a | --all` adds all explicit modules, matching pattern, to the run list
-- `-m` runs only given module and it's matching descendants
+- `-M | --no-meta` excludess meta-modules from the run list

+Remaining positonal arguments are treated as modules, and will be added to the run list.

 #### Execution order